-Cash provided by (used in) investing activities
+Cash used in investing activities

-During 2018 we used approximately \$172,000 of cash for discontinued investing activities, representing the net cash reduction for the deconsolidation of Capnia, Inc. upon the transfer of the majority share ownership in October 2018.
-During 2017 net cash provided by investing activities was approximately \$716,000, resulting primarily from the sale of the NFI operations in July 2017.
+There were no investing activities related to discontinued operations during 2019.
+During 2018, we used approximately \$172,000 of cash for discontinued investing activities, representing the net cash reduction for the deconsolidation of Capnia, Inc. upon the transfer of the majority share ownership in October 2018.